trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Configure Basic Login Info {#all-about-slots}

-**Enter your PIN -**  After removing and reinserting your OnlyKey you are prompted to enter the PIN you set during initial setup onto your OnlyKey six button keypad.
+{% include callout.html content="**Enter your PIN -**  After removing and reinserting your OnlyKey you are prompted to enter the PIN you set during initial setup onto your OnlyKey six button keypad." type="default" %}

 {% include image.html file="image82.png" %}